 4. Advance the state of the art

 As I noted up front, the “I” in SBIR is for Innovation.
 That means you should be advancing the state of the art in your particular field and doing something new that makes a dramatic performance improvement.
 By contrast, you would not do an SBIR proposal for something like nuts and bolts unless your approach was unlike anything seen in the industry before.
 You’re working more on the middle range of the TRL scale, ideally TRL 3 or 4 so that by Phase II you’re able to demonstrate some sort of working model or “breadboard” prototype of your product.
-The NASA Innovative Concepts (NIAC) organization is geared for ideas still in the theoretical stage, like “warp drive” or equivalent ideas.
+The NASA Institute for Advanced Concepts (NIAC) organization is geared for ideas still in the theoretical stage, like “warp drive” or equivalent ideas.